Tali Shiva Temple

 Tali Shiva Temple or Tali Mahakshetram is a Hindu temple dedicated to the deity Shiva, situated in the heart of the Kozhikode city, Kerala.
 The temple was built in the 14th century by Zamorin of Calicut.
-I Reuben Subhash annotations by Shiva as a samurin on 16.4.2022, in Kottayam, Kerala.Tali Kshetram is an ancient temple in the heart of Kozhikode town.
+Tali Kshetram is an ancient temple in the heart of Kozhikode town.
 Shiva is the presiding deity.
 The Jyothirlingam in the Sanctum Sanctorum is believed to have been installed by Parasuraman.
 The temple is one km to the east of Kozhikode railway station.
 It is surrounded by the Palayam market.
 This was the family temple of the Zamorins who had ruled Kozhikode.
 Although the temple is now under Malabar Devaswom, the Zamorin is the managing trustee.
 The temple is built in traditional Kerala architectural style.
 The two-storied sanctum-sanctorum is in the shape of a chariot.
 It is adorned with murals and granite sculptures of Shiva’s retinue.
 Inside Sree Kovil deities of Tali Ganapathy, Thevarathil Ganapathy and Thrumandhakunnu Bhagavathy are installed.
 Sree Krishna, Thevarathil Bhagavathy, Ayyappa, Sri Vishnu and Nagam are installed outside Shiva Temple.
 Sree Valayanad Bhagavati idol is installed inside Sree Krishna Temple.
 There is a small Narasimha Moorthy temple on the southern side of the Sri Vishnu Temple.